 What is Credential Evaluation?

-The United States is one of the biggest education markets in the world and receives a massive inflow of international students.
+The United States is one of the largest education markets in the world and receives a massive inflow of international students.
 The diversity of applicants and their respective education systems requires a common ground for evaluating educational credentials.

 1. Course by Course Credential Evaluation